datajerk/ctf-write-ups/dc2020q/mooodem/README.md

 The `ret` from the previous function and the three `push`es gives it away.
 The `sub sp,0x18e` is also allocating a large chunk on the stack.
 This is probably the buffer we are looking for.
 I'd prefer to do this in Ghidra.

-Going back to Ghidra I right-clicked on the `0xe04c` address and selected _Disassemble_, then _Create Function_.
-I should also mention that Ghidra could not open this file up with out error, I had to manually select the language as _x86 Real Mode 16_, even then, not everything was disassembled.
-Fortunately it was possible to remedy this.
+Going back to Ghidra I right-clicked on the `0xe04c` address and selected _Disassemble_, then right-clicked again and selected _Create Function_.
+Sanity restored.

 ![](png/listc.png)